AndrejsGrocs/backend-banking-asset-management/README.md

 You can find, edit and delete user data and assets data separately.
-Assets Data need to be connected to the User Data by ID.
+Assets Data need to be connected to the User Data by Assets ID.

 ## Instructions